adrioui/2d-arena-shooter-game/README.md

 I'm hoping this game will make the player happy.

 ### How to download
+1. Download and install [Löve2D](https://www.love2d.org/) for your computer.

-Download this zip file [2d Arena Shooter Game](https://drive.google.com/file/d/1cBo7Y07ilEMbzg_7tQlt4mxW592NeW_Z/view?usp=sharing), unzip all the files in a folder, and run the .exe file.
+2. Download this zip file [2d Arena Shooter Game](https://drive.google.com/file/d/1cBo7Y07ilEMbzg_7tQlt4mxW592NeW_Z/view?usp=sharing).

+3. Unzip all the files in a folder, and run the .exe file.

 ### How to play
 Move your mouse cursor to move the ship; ship follows the mouse cursor.
 The farther the cursor to the ship the faster it moves.